shaneqwaah/backed-tech-test/README.md

 All of the routes should be public, and not behind any auth;

-Please fork this repo and submit a pull request with your work when it has been completed.
+Please fork this repo and submit the link to your public repository from your account.
 Please commit along the way so we can see a history of you working through the tasks.

 ---